 Using the A380 as a template

-On the upper deck of the A380 aircraft (which is smaller but we will assume the same size for ease), there are 16 rows of business class seats in an older 2-2-2 configuration.
+On the upper deck of the A380 aircraft, a three-class configuration generally features around 16 rows of business class seats in an older 2-2-2 configuration.
 There is also an additional section of economy seats in a 2-4-2 configuration.
 This is due to the top deck being slightly narrower than down below.
 Overall, this configuration seats 331 passengers on the lower deck and 188 passengers on the upper deck, giving a total of 519 passengers.

-An A380 upper deck there is 3.76 passengers per meter of length.
+An A380’s upper deck has 3.76 passengers per meter of length.
 Combining this metric with the AN-225 leaves us with 163 passengers split between business and the small economy section.
-The upper deck of the A380 is thinner at 5.80 m (19 ft 0 in) so likely we would be able to make the configuration 3-4-3 as opposed to 2-4-2, adding two more seats per row.
-This is an additional 26 seats and bringing out AN-225 upper deck to 188 seats.
+The upper deck of the A380 is thinner than the An-225 at 5.80 meters wide.
+As such, we would likely be able to make the economy configuration 3-4-3 as opposed to 2-4-2, adding two more seats per row.
+This is an additional 26 seats and bringing out AN-225 upper deck to 189 seats.

-If we were to assume an average weight of a human is 62 kg (132 pounds), then the AN-225 would be carrying 29,450 kg (64,926 pounds), roughly 15% of its total weight carrying capacity.
-Needless to say, our people would not impact its range much at all compared to the heavy objects it normally transports.
+The worldwide average weight of a human is 62 kg, meaning that a fully-loaded passenger-configured An-225 would be carrying 29,450 kg worth of people.
+This represents roughly 15% of its total weight carrying capacity.
+As such, human passengers would not impact its range as much compared to the heavy objects it normally transports.

 Would airlines use it?